The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

 The sail trim is crucial, and the person at the helm has to focus on keeping his point.
 This is also the point of sail where your apparent wind will be the highest in relation to the wind.
 You will often have waves and swell pounding into the bow, which can be challenging in rough conditions.

-Learn more about sailboat heeling and how high a sailing boat can point in my other guides.
+Learn more about how high a sailboat can point in this article.

 Once you bear away from being close-hauled, you get into close reach.
 You are now sailing between 50 and 80 degrees, give or take.
 This is a much easier point of sail as the person at the helm doesn’t have to be as sharp on the course, and you can ease off the sheets and let the sails out a bit.